 Highlights

-- Travelling along the Douro through the immense vineyards on the terraced slopes
+- Riding along the Douro river through immense vineyards surrounded by terraced slopes

 - The historic fortified village of Almeida

-- Tackling the challenging climb to Torre, the highest point of Portugal
+- Tackling the dramatic climb to the summit of Torre in the Serra da Estrela, the highest point of mainland Portugal

-- The final hotel at Unhais da Serra, the unexpected oasis at the end of the ride
+- The final hotel at Unhais da Serra, an unexpected oasis at the end of the trip

 Every day of the trip was fantastic, with the long day to Almeida a personal favourite and another highlight the climb and descent of Estrella!
 I would recommend this holiday to anyone, due to the rides, the support, the team and Portugal as a whole.
 Thank you again for a fantastic trip!